BadPharma/Mock4/README.md

 Practice for your upcoming ITIL 4 Foundation.

-This test is based of the latest syllabus from AXELOS
+Th questions are based of the latest syllabus from AXELOS.
+However it is currently missing some question types (missing words)

 There are 40 questions in each test.
+26 is considered a pass

 If you refresh the test a new one will begin.
 There are over 40'000 combinations of questions